liujiyaoFDU/FreeTumor/FreeTumor-leaderboard/README.md

 This repo present the evaluation codes, models and results of FreeTumor on several public leaderboard, i.e., [FLARE25](https://www.codabench.org/competitions/7149/\#/results-tab), [FLARE23](https://codalab.lisn.upsaclay.fr/competitions/12239\#results), and [KiTS](https://kits19.grand-challenge.org/evaluation/challenge/leaderboard/).

-For the training codes, it is the same as the [FreeTumor-Abdomen](https://github.com/Luffy03/FreeTumor/tree/main/FreeTumor-Abdomen) repo, and the training implementation can be found in [README](https://github.com/Luffy03/FreeTumor).
+For the training codes, it is the same as the [FreeTumor-Abdomen](https://github.com/Luffy03/FreeTumor/tree/main/FreeTumor-Abdomen) repo.

 **Note that for FLARE25 pan-cancer dataset, we train one model for all three abdomen tumor types, i.e., liver, pancreas, and kidney tumors.
 For KiTS, we train on only kidney tumors.**